JanJaapKo/SessyBattery/README.md

 	]
 }
 ```
+4. Make sure the file contains valid JSON syntax by using online validation tooling or Notepad++'s JSON plugin
-4. Go to "Hardware" page and add new item with type "SessyBattery"
+5. Go to "Hardware" page and add new item with type "SessyBattery"

 The default configuration works, but can be altered when desired.